scraping-in-go/pg-gateway/README.md

 Other features
 - For multi-row returns, the application writes rows back to the client as they are read.
-- Low memory (around 8 MB for a busy system).
+- Low memory requirement (around 8 MB for entire docker container under high load).
 - Database connection cache.
 Each request doesn't have to wait for a new connection to be made.
 - Transfer binary-to-binary.
 Reading from Postgresql is done in binary and written back to the client without conversion etc.
 - Set the database connection details using environment variables.
 Great for Cloud Native environments.